 Warning Signs of Dryer Vent Clogs

 While every dryer vent system is different, without regular thorough cleaning, most will exhibit the same warning signs of a clogged vent.
-Dryer Vent Wizard of Southeastern PA encourages Southeastern, PA residents to watch for the following warning signs that indicate a hazardous clogged dryer vent.
+Dryer Vent Wizard of Chester and Delaware Counties encourages Chester and Delaware Counties, PA residents to watch for the following warning signs that indicate a hazardous clogged dryer vent.

 - Long Drying Times: A longer drying cycle is usually a straightforward sign that airflow is restricted in the dryer vent line, resulting in trapped moisture in the dryer and, therefore, more time needed to dry clothing fully.
 Restricted dryer vent airflow is caused by clogs or obstructions in the dryer vent line.

 - Hot Clothes, Hot Dryer: When a vent line is obstructed, moisture and heat build up in the dryer, resulting in a hot appliance and/or clothing.
 This is not only dangerous because of the increased risk of fire, but it can also cause excessive wear to the appliance itself and your clothing.